Category: Advice & Tips

 When you are buying a djembe there are numerous things to look for to assure you are buying the right drum for your self.
 Here is a guideline of features to be aware of and look for.
 When buying a djmebe the first thing you want to look at is the wood shell.
 Put a… Read More »

 Many people have written to me saying, “OK, I agree I need to practice, but where can I practice”?
-Maybe […] Read More »
+Maybe it is too cold to go out to the park, or you just don’t feel like dragging your drum around?
+Or maybe someone has complained about “noise”?
+I do not know how many times I have… Read More »

 Injuries while playing drums can happen to anyone from the most beginning player to the most advanced.
-One of my […] Read More »
+One of my favorite players and teachers Karmba Diabate for example is constantly in pain.
+His hands constantly hurt.
+He get’s amazing sound from his djembe, but at a price.
+I have seen every player at every level… Read More »

 Learning music and dance from the African diaspora can be fun but also challenging at times.
-If you did not […] Read More »
+If you did not grow up listening, drumming or dancing to this music then it may take some time to learn.
+There are different ways we all learn.
+Some people learn best by math or numbers.
+Understanding how rhythms… Read More »

 Before coming to a drum circle, drum lesson or class please leave your personal baggage at home.
-The music scene […] Read More »
+The music scene or drum jam is not the place to bring your personal issues.
+Please resolve your issues or complaints outside and away from the drums or drum scene.
+Many beginners unaware of how beginning they are… Read More »

-If you are walking into an unkonwn situation be it a drum circle, drum jam, party or a dance class […] Read More »
+If you are walking into an unkonwn situation be it a drum circle, drum jam, party or a dance class here are some general guidelines of etiquette to follow.
+They may seem pretty simple and you may or may not agree with them.
+But if you follow them you will have a much more harmonius… Read More »

-One of the many problems of playing in drum jams, especially on outside or without microphones, is hurting your hands […] Read More »
+One of the many problems of playing in drum jams, especially on outside or without microphones, is hurting your hands and playing too loud.
+Just to hear yourself play is often a struggle.
+The problem is that each person, in his or her own struggle to be heard usually plays as loud as he can.… Read More »